-Getting your academic regalia on correctly can be confusing, so it’s a good idea to get advice from GFP Graduations when you collect your regalia and tickets.
+Getting your academic regalia on correctly can be confusing, so it’s a good idea to get advice from GFP Graduations when you collect your regalia.
 GFP Graduations has a 'Dress Me' station set up to assist you.
 This station is close to the regalia marquee on the southern side of the Undercroft near Winthrop Hall and will be available up until one hour before your ceremony.
 There will also be someone to adjust your regalia right before you go on stage.

 If you are suddenly unable to attend, let the Graduations team know via askUWA using your student email account.
 When you send the email, include: